LinkedInLearning/level-up-python-3210418/src/13 Solve a Sudoku/README.md

  [3, 4, 5, 2, 8, 6, 1, 7, 9]]
 ```

-As a bonus challenge, implement a `print_sudoku()` function to display a 9x9 grid of number Sudoku-style:
+As a bonus challenge, implement a `print_sudoku()` function to display a 9x9 grid of numbers Sudoku-style:

 ```console
 >>> print_sudoku(puzzle)